mminer/mminer.github.com/_posts/2017-06-17-methodic-run-functions-by-clicking-a-button.md

 ---
 layout: post
-title:  "Methodic: Run Functions by Clicking a Button"
-date:   2017-06-17
 ---

+# Methodic: Run Functions by Clicking a Button

 Ages ago I built a small Unity editor extension that makes its way into every project I fire up.
 In a nutshell, it allows you to run functions in a game object's components through a GUI.
 I recognize how excruciatingly dull that sentence is, so let me convince you that this is something you need with an example.